sejungkwak/cogito-books/README.md

     ![Book detail page](documentation/features/book_detail.png)

     - The user can open a page for each book.
-This provides more information for the specific book.
+This provides more information about the specific book.
     - The user  can also read/write/update/delete a review for the book or just rating scores.
     - The description is truncated to allow users to see all the book details at a glance.
-    - The user can also add a book to basket or to their wishlist for future purchase.
+    - The user can also add a book to basket or to their wishlist for future purchases.

 - Wishlist page